UriNeri/rolypoly/README.md

 <details><summary>Click to show authors</summary>

 - Uri Neri
+- Antônio Pedro Castello Branco Rocha Camargo
+- Dimitris Karapliafis
 - Brian Bushnell
-- Simon Roux
-- Antônio Pedro Castello Branco Rocha Camargo
 - Andrei Stecca Steindorff
 - Clement Coclet
+- Frederik Schulz
 - David Parker
-- Dimitris Karapliafis
+- Simon Roux
 - And more!
 - Your name here?
 Open a PR :)
 </details>

 ## Related projects
-- [RdRp-CATCH](link) If you are interested in profile based marker searches, benchmarking, and thershold setting.
+- [RdRp-CATCH](https://github.com/dimitris-karapliafis/RdRpCATCH) If you are interested in profile based marker searches, benchmarking, and thershold setting.
-- [suvtk](link) if you are looking to expediate NCBI submission (among other tasks)
+- [suvtk](https://github.com/LanderDC/suvtk) if you are looking to expediate NCBI submission (among other tasks)
+- [gff2parquet](https://github.com/UriNeri/gff2parquet) if you are looking for a fast GFF parser and converter to parquet format (note, also WIP).
+- [pyrodigal-rv](https://github.com/LanderDC/pyrodigal-rv) if you are looking for an RNA virus specific Prodigal fork (incl. newly trained models for exotic genetic codes!)

 ## Acknowledgments
 Thanks to the DOE Joint Genome Institute for infrastructure support.
 Special thanks to all contributors who have offered insights and improvements.